FY2025 wait times by category, service center, and field office, plus the quarterly trend data that national averages bury.

 Official Sources

 This guide is based on current USCIS policy, federal regulations, and USCIS Office of Performance and Quality quarterly data.
-All information was verified against these official sources as of April 2026:
+All information was verified against these official sources, with processing figures current through FY2025 Q4 and the February 2026 monthly report to Congress:

 USCIS Resources